vmsmith/CookBook/offal_hearts_duck_deviled.md

 * Crusty bread to serve

 #### Preparation
 1. Grate onion
+2. Mix the salt, cayenne, dry mustard and flour together

 #### Directions
-1. Mix the salt, cayenne, dry mustard and flour together, then dust the hearts with it.
+1. Dust the hearts with the dry mix.
 2. Heat the duck fat in a pan over medium-high heat.
-3. When it's hot, drop the hearts into the pan and saute them for 3 to 4 minutes, shaking the pan and letting the little hearts roll around a bit.
+3. When it's hot, drop the hearts into the pan and saute them for 3 to 4 minutes, shaking the pan and letting the hearts roll around a bit.
 4. Add the grated onion, Worcestershire sauce and broth into the pan and scrape up any browned bits on the bottom of the pan with a wooden spoon.
 5. Swirl everything around so the hearts get coated.
 6. Let the sauce reduce to a glaze, about 3 minutes or so over high heat.